Associate in Applied Science (A.A.S.)

 The A.A.S. marketing degree program at Finger Lakes Community College provides several advantages to you.
 Most of the required business courses have no more than twenty students, providing the opportunity for you and faculty to get to know each other.
 You can be assured academic advisement is a high priority which will be given to you throughout your program experience.
 The versatility of the degree will prepare you for a variety of jobs which are readily available upon graduation.

-The A.A.S. marketing degree program at FLCC is conveniently accessible on the internet and may be fully completed online.
-For more information on FLCC's online learning programs, contact the Office of Online Learning at (585)-785-1303 or you can visit the colleges' online degree programs page.
+The A.A.S.
+Marketing degree program at FLCC is conveniently accessible on the internet and is offered at least 50 percent online.
+For more information on FLCC's online learning programs, contact the Office of Online Learning at (585)785-1303 or visit the College's Online Degree Programs page.

 Program Learning Outcomes